useblocks/sphinx-needs/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 *removed: 0.3.0*

-Defines a template, which is used for need with active option **collapse**.
+Defines a template used for a need with active option **collapse**.

 Default value: